ngriebenow/tuwien-ase-purradise-java-angular-android-doc/Home.md

 # Welcome to the Wiki

-This wiki provides contains all process documentation for this project that is not already provided through a GitLab feature.
-It also contains some more high-level or explanatory informations about the product of the project.
+This wiki contains all process documentation for this project that is not already provided through a GitLab feature.
+It also contains some more high-level or explanatory information about the product of the project.

 ## Product documentation
  - [Architecture](/product/architecture/Architecture)